c3p1-dev/VCSeeder/README.md

 If login is successful, it attempts to read the database (usually vcdump.db) locally, and write line to line every table to the new remote database.

+The user must have the "VisualCarnet" role to be authorized.

 If login fails or source database is not valid, it ends.